 Here, you can find ways to get relief on your own from elbow pain that flares up when pushing.
-You can read more about how people describe this pain and activities that typically create the problem in this other post.
+In this other post, you can read more about how people describe this pain and the activities that typically create the problem.
 You can usually get lasting relief with the recommendations below.

 Activities To Avoid or Change:

 Avoid activities that straighten the elbow forcefully, especially when they straighten the elbow completely or repetitively.
-This includes things like:
+These activities include things like: